 Businesses that emphasise proactive strategy are usually more effective at dealing with challenges.
 In simple terms, this means reducing vulnerability and dependence on any potential threat of inflationary pressure.

 As an example, a good rule of thumb would be never to have clients or suppliers making more than 15% of your total sales or supplies.
-Another could be to make sure we have total clarity and transparency on how much money we make (or not) in any product or service we sell; to this, it is necessary to have solid budgeting and activity-based costing.
+Another could be to make sure you have total clarity and transparency on how much money you make (or not) in any product or service you sell.
+To this, it's necessary to have solid budgeting and activity-based costing.

-However, no one can anticipate every possibility, and no organisation can be proactive in every situation.
+However, no-one can anticipate every possibility, and no organisation can be proactive in every situation.
 In all situations, reactive business strategies are those that respond to some unanticipated event only after it occurs.
-In such a case, it is first paramount to assess the risk we are facing before taking improvised countermeasures.
+In such a case, it's first paramount to assess the risk you're facing before taking improvised countermeasures.

 We are used to managing this in peacetime but, are we able to adapt to the wartime economy and inflationary pressure?
-If it is about survival, then it may not be too difficult to communicate and inspire your team, as survival is a great motivator (as it was for the pandemic).
+If it's about survival, it may not be too difficult to communicate and inspire your team, as survival is a great motivator (as it was for the pandemic).